arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 send when announcing and refreshing the routing table.
 This parameter is called alpha in the kademlia paper.

-``service_port`` is the udp port the node will listen to.
-This will default to 0, which means the udp listen port will be the same as the tcp listen port.
-This is in general a good idea, since some NAT implementations reserves the udp port for any mapped tcp port, and vice versa.
-NAT-PMP guarantees this for example.

 ``max_fail_count`` is the maximum number of failed tries to contact a node before it is removed from the routing table.
 If there are known working nodes that are ready to replace a failing node, it will be replaced immediately, this limit is only used to clear out nodes that don't have any node that can replace them.

+``max_torrents`` is the total number of torrents to track from the DHT.
+This is simply an upper limit to make sure malicious DHT nodes cannot make us allocate an unbounded amount of memory.

+``max_feed_items`` is the total number of feed items to store from the DHT.
+This is simply an upper limit to make sure malicious DHT nodes cannot make us allocate an unbounded amount of memory.

+``restrict_routing_ips`` determines if the routing table entries should restrict entries to one per IP.
+This defaults to true, which helps mitigate some attacks on the DHT.
+It prevents adding multiple nodes with IPs with a very close CIDR distance.

+``restrict_search_ips`` determines if DHT searches should prevent adding nodes with IPs with very close CIDR distance.
+This also defaults to true and helps mitigate certain attacks on the DHT.

+The ``dht_settings`` struct used to contain a ``service_port`` member to control which port the DHT would listen on and send messages from.
+This field is deprecated and ignored. libtorrent always tries to open the UDP socket on the same port as the TCP socket.

-``is_dht_running`` returns true if the DHT support has been started and false otherwise.
+``is_dht_running()`` returns true if the DHT support has been started and false otherwise.